 To better understand the objectives of The American Aesthetic, one must first understand what prompted the creation of this poetry journal in the first place.

-Since the late 1960s, I have witnessed a striking decline in both the quality as well as the popularity of poetry in America.
-Doubtless many would say that the reasons for this decline are varied and complex—for myself, I prefer to credit poetry’s decline to the remorseless political, cultural, and even spiritual disillusionment precipitated by the Vietnam War.
+Since the late 1960s, we have witnessed a striking decline in both the quality as well as the popularity of poetry in America.
+Doubtless many would say that the reasons for this decline are varied and complex.
+Some might assert that the fault lies with education; others, that the problem lies with a general apathy (a lack of vision and hope in the future).
+There are even those who believe poetry’s decline is the logical outcome of the remorseless political, cultural, and even spiritual disillusionment precipitated by the Vietnam War.

-Though some may disagree that the quality of poetry in America has diminished over the last half century, surely none can deny that public interest in poetry has lessened considerably during this period; indeed, in a recent edition of American Public Television’s “News Hour Poetry Series,” both American Poet Laureate Billy Collins and his interviewer, Jeffrey Brown, seemed to say as much:
+Though the modern poetry establishment may disagree that the quality of poetry in America has diminished over the last half century, surely they cannot deny that public interest in poetry has lessened considerably during this period; indeed, in a October 2013 edition of American Public Television’s “News Hour Poetry Series,” both American Poet Laureate Billy Collins and his interviewer, Jeffrey Brown, seemed to say as much:

 JEFFREY BROWN: You’re one of a handful of poets who -- who -- who I guess we could think of as public poets in our culture, which is not noticeably open to poetry all that much, right?
 What’s your sense of it?

 BILLY COLLINS: . . .
 Well, now I would say at any given moment in American life, there are probably 45 poets in airplanes vectoring across the country heading towards . . .

 JEFFREY BROWN: It’s a funny image for -- when we usually think nobody’s reading poetry, but you’re saying poets are crisscrossing America . . .

 BILLY COLLINS: . . .
 I don’t know if anyone’s reading it [poetry], but poets are still flying around the country going from lectern to lectern.